Mjaucher/LuaBox/README.md

 ### 2. Add new indexes:

-If you want to add some Kotlin or Java object to your lua script use the `addIndex(key: String, value: Any)` function:
+If you want to add some Kotlin or Java object to your lua scripts use the `addIndex(key: String, value: Any)` function:

 *Kotlin:*